 The room was packed out by the time Dermot Kennedy came on stage so the crowds moved in and a few tall men stood in front of my eye line.
 Because there was space on the platform, I choose to move my position and ended up sitting directly in the middle of the front row on the viewing platform.
 The view was really good and I was able to see everything.

 What I’ve noticed about the staff at O2 Apollo Manchester is they are super helpful and attentive.
-The steward was on the viewing platform the entire night making sure no one got on it unless their name was the access list.
+The steward was on the viewing platform the entire night making sure no one got on it unless their name was on the access list.
 He constantly monitored what was happening around us and moved people out the way if needed.

 The viewing platform is located at the back of the venue and naturally, people gravitate towards it.
-They tend to lean against the railings for support, hang their jackets on it or place their drinks.
+They tend to lean against the railings for support, hang their jackets on them or place their drinks.
 The stewards allowed people to stand here before the show began as well as the time in between the support and main act.

 Once the show begins they are told to move away and there is a clear line marked across the floor showing them where they can and can’t stand.
 Anytime someone stood in this area next to the platform, and they did, the stewards were immediately on it.
 They instantly ask them to move away, which I thought was really good, if not a little stressful and repetitive for them.